A graphite-prism definition for Avogadro's "integer": Stacking hexagons

 \section{Stacking hexagons}

-There likely exists an even-integer number of $m$ graphene-hexagons in a graphite stack, such that $m$ atoms on each hexagonal sheet-side yields a number of carbon atoms closest to our standard value for Avogadro's number.
-The even-integer choice of $m$ for atoms on the side of a closed-shell sheet comes from their natural pairing along the sheet edges, while the even-integer choice of $m$ for number of sheets arises from symmetry considerations because the unit cell is two-layers thick in the (002) direction as shown in Fig. \ref{fig2}.
+Now consider an even-integer number of $m$ hexagonal graphene-sheets in a graphite stack, such that $m$ atoms on each hexagonal sheet-edge yields a total number of carbon atoms closest to our standard value for Avogadro's number.
+The even-integer choice of $m$ for atoms on the side of a closed-shell sheet comes from their natural pairing along the sheet edges, while the even-integer choice of $m$ for number of sheets arises from symmetry considerations because the Bernal-structure\cite{Bernal1924} ABAB unit cell\cite{Charlier1992} is two-layers thick in the (002) direction as shown in Fig. \ref{fig2}.

-The number of atoms in an $m \times m$ hexagonal prism, constructed in this way, is:
+The number of atoms in a hexagonal prism constructed in this way, with an even number of $m$ hexagonal sheets with $m$-atoms per armchair edge, is:

 If $m=0$, the $N_{total} = 0$.
 If m = 2, $N_{total} = 2 \times 24 = 48$ atoms.
 If m = 4, $N_{total} = 4 \times 84 = 336$ atoms, etc.